 Number of Data Centers

 The more data centers your eCommerce web hosting provider has the better.
 Why?
 Through duplicating critical data and storing it in different data centers the web host minimizes the chance of any data center’s failure bringing your website down.
-Moreover, back-ups saved in multiple data centers significantly decreases the data recovery time in case of any data center destroyed by flooding, fire or other natural disaster.
+Moreover, backups saved in multiple data centers significantly decrease the data recovery time in case of any data center is destroyed by flooding, fire, or another natural disaster.